 Uniondale, deep in the Kammanassie Mountains of the Western Cape, is so much more than a couple of spooky roadside legends rattling around in the night.

-Our venerable Karoo Space bakkie nearly gave up the ghost exactly 20 kilometres north of Uniondale, when the gears seemed to suddenly freeze up in terror.
+Our venerable Karoo Space bakkie nearly gave up the ghost exactly 20kms north of Uniondale, when the gears seemed to suddenly freeze up in terror.

 Laden with the dust of four weeks on the road, many bottles of padstal preserves jigging away at the back and a grave sense of financial trepidation, we limped into Uniondale to our lodgings at the Ou Werf Guest House.